Save the date!

 Keep an eye out for these recurring events:

-* Green Fair with EV Expo, Native Plant Sale and Arbor Day Celebration: April 26, 2025 (part of Madison's Green & Clean event)
+* April Green Fair with EV Expo, Vegan Fest, Native Plant Sale and Arbor Day Celebration: April 26, 2025 (part of Madison's Green & Clean event)

 * Madison Farm & Artisan Market: Saturdays 9am to 2pm May through December

-* Repair Cafe: organized by the Rotary in spring and fall.
+* Repair Cafe: organized by the Rotary in fall and in spring (April 12, 11am to 3pm at Grace Church)

 * AAUW Book Sale takes place as part of the Town-Wide Yard Sale, May 3 and Oct 18, 2025.